dlidstrom/NeuralNetworkInAllLangs/README.md

 at risk of over learning which decreases our network's ability to generalize (it learns too specific, i.e. the noise in the data set).

-Sample output (this shows accuracy in predicting the correct digit, and average confidence i.e. score of the largest output value):
+This output shows accuracy in predicting the correct digit, and average confidence i.e. score of the largest output value):

 ```bash